 Electric and hybrid vehicle charging

-Driven by the need for lower emissions, better fuel economy and higher efficiency, electric and hybrid vehicles are growing in popularity and are a common sight on the road network.
+Electric and hybrid vehicles are becoming a more common sight on the road network.
 There are a number of important considerations when it comes to arrangements for the siting of chargers and the charging activity itself.

 Electric bicycles

-Fires involving electric bicycles and e-bikes have been reported in the news and our Loss Prevention Standard can help to provide guidance to help reduce the potential for fire incidents.
+Our Loss Prevention Standard can help to provide guidance to help reduce the potential for fire incidents involving electric bicycles and e-bikes.

 Electric scooters